stereolabs/zed-openni/README.md

 * [SimpleDepth](https://github.com/stereolabs/zed-openni/tree/main/examples/SimpleDepth): _[requires OpenCV]_ creates an OpenCV window displaying the depth stream
 * [SimpleRegistered](https://github.com/stereolabs/zed-openni/tree/main/examples/SimpleRegistered): _[requires OpenCV]_ creates two OpenCV windows displaying the synchronized color and depth streams
 * [SimplePointCloud](https://github.com/stereolabs/zed-openni/tree/main/examples/SimplePointCloud): _[requires OpenCV]_ creates an OpenCV 3D window displaying the color stream mappend on a 3D point cloud

+### Windows

+The examples provided with this repository cannot be compiled because of the high number of dependencies to be satisfied that requires a highly sophisticated and laborious process under Windows.
+You can however run the examples provided with OpenNI2, simply manually copying the file `libzeddriver.dll` in the folder `<path-to-your-openni2-installation-folder\Samples\Bin\OpenNI2\Drivers>`\ (e.g. `C:\Program Files\OpenNI2\Samples\Bin\OpenNI2\Drivers`).

+The examples are available in the folder `<path-to-your-openni2-installation-folder\Samples\Bin`:
+* `ClosestPointViewer.exe`: creates an OpenGL window displaying the depth stream and showing the closest point to the camera
+* `EventBasedRead.exe`: opens a console and displays the results of the read events
+* `MultiDepthViewer.exe`: creates an OpenGL window displaying the depth stream coming from multiple cameras
+* `MultipleStreamRead.exe`: opens a console and displays the results of the read events from multiple cameras
+* `MWClosestPointApp.exe`: opens a console and displays the distance of the closest point to the camera
+* `SimpleRead.exe`: opens a console and displays the distance of the central point of the depth image
+* `SimpleViewer.exe`: creates an OpenGL window displaying the color/depth combined stream (_key 1_), the depth stream (_key 2_) and the color stream (_key 3_)

 ## Camera configuration